 - straining when urinating or defecating

-You should also tell your doctor if you have very large clots, or a high number of clots.
+You should also tell your doctor if you have very large clots or a high number of clots.
 This could mean that your uterus is having trouble shrinking back to its original size.

 Having a baby is a major transition phase in your life.
-It will take time for you to get used to your new child, your new role as mother, and the changes that are taking place in your body and mind after delivery.
+It will take time for you to get used to the changes taking place in your body and mind after delivery.